-Support for checks and balances and separation of powers, and specifically for limiting the powers of the presidency by increasing legislative/judicial powers, or transferring some executive powers to the legper2041 Monarchy: Positive per3011 Republican Powers: Positive per3051 Public Situation: Negative
+Support for checks and balances and separation of powers, and specifically for limiting the powers of the presidency by increasing legislative/judicial powers, or transferring some executive powers to the legislature or judiciary.

+per2041 Monarchy: Positive

-Support for a monarchy, including conceptions of constitutional monarelections.
+Support for a monarchy, including conceptions of constitutional monarchy.